-Although some of our pupils have complex medical conditions that can impact their attendance, staff will be aware a child being absent from school is a potential indicator of abuse or neglect.
-Pupils with repeat absences, without good reason, are particularly at risk of being victims of harm, sexual and criminal exploitation, forced marriage, female genital mutilation or radicalisation.
-Staff will monitor pupils that are absent from school, particularly on repeat occasions, and report them to the DSL following normal safeguarding procedures, and in accordance with the Attendance Policy, will inform the LA of any pupil who fails to attend regularly or has been absent without the school's permission for a continuous period of 10 school days or more, in accordance with LA protocol.
+Staff will be aware a child being absent from school is a potential indicator of abuse or neglect and, as such, these pupils are particularly at risk of being victims of harm, sexual and criminal exploitation, forced marriage, female genital mutilation or radicalisation.
+Staff will monitor pupils that are absent from school, particularly on repeat occasions (when not linked to a known medical condition), and report them to the DSL following normal safeguarding procedures, and in accordance with the school's Attendance Policy.
+The school will inform the LA of any pupil who fails to attend regularly or has been absent without the school's permission for a continuous period of 10 school days or more, in accordance with LA protocol.